-- The winner of Semi Finals 1 is assigned as the red Alliance. - o The winner of Semi Finals 2 is assigned as the blue Alliance.
+- The winner of Semi Finals 1 is assigned as the red Alliance. - The winner of Semi Finals 2 is assigned as the blue Alliance.

 In the Elimination Matches, Teams do not get Ranking Points; they get a win, loss or tie.
-Within each bracket (Semi-Finals or Finals) of the elimination, matches are played to determine which Alliance advances.
-The advancing Alliance is the first Team to win two matches.
-Any tied matches are replayed until one Alliance has two wins and advances.
+Within each bracket (Semi-Finals or Finals) of the elimination, Matches are played to decide which Alliance advances.
+The advancing Alliance is the first Team to win two Matches.
+Any tied Matches are replayed until one Alliance has two wins and advances.
 An example tournament bracket appears here:

 During the Elimination Matches, two Teams from an Alliance compete on the Playing Field.
-If the Alliance has three Teams, the Team that sits out the first match must play in the second match, with no exceptions.
-If the Alliances play more than two matches in any bracket, any combination of two Alliance Robots may be used.
-The Alliance Captain is not required to participate in every match.
-No special accommodations are made for Robots that fail during the Semi Final and Final Rounds.
+If the Alliance has three Teams, the Team that sits out the first Match must play in the second Match, with no exceptions.
+If the Alliances play more than two Matches in any bracket, any combination of two Alliance Robots may be used.
+The Alliance Captain is not required to compete in every Match.
+No special accommodations are made for Robots that fail during the Semi Final and Final Matches.
 Teams should consider the robustness of the Robots when picking Alliance partners.

-If a Team is disqualified during an Elimination Match, the entire Alliance is disqualified and the match is recorded as a loss.
-Before each Elimination Match, the Alliance Captain must let the referee know which two Teams are playing in the next match two (2) minutes before the start of the match.
+If a Team is disqualified during an Elimination Match, the entire Alliance is disqualified.
+The Match is then recorded as a loss.
+Before each Elimination Match, the Alliance Captain must let the referee know which two Teams are playing in the next Match two (2) minutes before the start of the Match.

-All questions about a match or scores must be brought forward to the Referees by using the referee question box located in the Competition Area.
-Only one student from an Alliance is allowed to enter the question box.
-A Team must enter the referee question box to dispute a match before the start of the next match played by the Alliance, regardless if the Team is participating in the next match.
-The next match played could involve different Alliances.
-Questions about the last match of the Finals must be brought to the question box no later than 5 minutes after the announcement of the match score.
+All questions about a Match or scores must be brought forward to the Referees by using the referee question box located in the Competition Area.
+Only one student from an Alliance can enter the question box.
+A Team must enter the referee question box to dispute a Match before the start of the next Match played by the Alliance, regardless if the Team is participating in the next Match.
+The next Match played could involve Section 4 - Tournament Day Outline Revision 1.2: 12.11.2019 different Alliances.
+Questions about the last Match of the Finals must be brought to the question box no later than 5 minutes after the announcement of the Match score.

-5.11 Awards and Closing Ceremony
+4.11 Awards and Closing Ceremony

-The awards and closing ceremony celebrates the Teams and their accomplishments throughout the tournament, as well as the volunteers who helped make the tournament possible.
+The awards and closing ceremony celebrate the Teams and their accomplishments throughout the tournament, as well as the volunteers who helped make the tournament possible.
 At the awards and closing ceremony, the finalists and winners of each award are announced.
 At most tournaments, the judges will line up to high five each Team as they receive an award.

-5.12 Team Spirit & Styling
+4.12 Team Spirit & Styling